 Working with the Inuvialuit and their advisory bodies, the Government of Yukon has been primarily responsible for the management and maintenance of the park.

-A review of the park management plan is underway and being led by a joint committee with representatives from the Government of Yukon and Inuvialuit organizations.
+A review of the park management plan was led by a joint committee with Government of Yukon and Inuvialuit representatives.